 Shelley Parry, KSLP Coordinator

-As the coordinator of the partnership, I am responsible for communications, HR and coordinating our technical advisory groups among many other tasks!
-I’m also the primary point of contact for our staff and volunteers in Sierra Leone.
-New to the team in August 2017, I’m looking forward to getting to know our partners and the work that they do and am hugely motivated by the pride and enthusiasm which exudes from the entire team.
+As the London Coordinator of the partnership, I am responsible for communications, HR and coordinating our technical advisory groups among many other tasks!
+I’m also the primary point of contact for our staff and volunteers in Sierra Leone and am hugely motivated by the pride and enthusiasm which exudes from the entire team.

 With a background in microbiology and health campaigning, I made the shift into the global health field through my MSc Global Health at Maastricht University.
 As part of this degree, I studied in Thailand, India and Malaysia, where I conducted my thesis research on heat stress and climate change.
 I’m now proud to work for the KSLP and to provide the support the team needs to continue their work in strengthening systems, working with a variety of partners across a wide range of programme areas.